-1.1.1 Leaf Expansion Rate
+1.1.1 Leaf expansion rate

 In the phase of leaf growth, we have to distinguish between cell division and cell expansion.
-In plant organs cell division is only active for a relative short period, it is finalised long before the organ reaches its final size by the process of expansion.
+In plant organs cell division is only active for a relatively short period, it is finalized long before the organ reaches its final size by the process of expansion.
 For cells to expand the pressure in the cells is important.
 This pressure is called turgor and depends on the water status of the plant.
 A low turgor caused by restricted water supply decreases the turgor and decreases cell expansion.
-As result the leaf organ will be of a smaller area.
-An ample supply of water by irrigation is a prerequisite for high plant leaf area increasing the light interception of the plant canopy.
+As a result the leaf organ will be of a smaller area.
+An ample supply of water is a prerequisite for high plant leaf area increasing the light interception of the plant canopy.

 1.1.2 Stomatal conductance

 The leaf lamina of plants is equipped with stomata.
-These stomata function as bridge between the plant tissue and the ambient air environment.
+These stomata function as a bridge between the plant tissue and the ambient air environment.
 Water is transpired via the stomata to the environment (for the function of transpiration see 1.2.2).
 Prerequisite for this transpiration is a sufficient water potential in the leaf lamina so that the stomata of the leaves keep open to allow the water to evaporate and leave the stomata pore as water vapor.
 Physically this control function is expressed as stomatal conductance or as inverse stomatal resistance.
 As rule of thumb around 95 % of the transpiration is realized through the stomata, around 5 % via the leaf cuticula (Taiz and Zeiger 2006).
-To keep up a high water potential in the leaf and consequently a high stomatal conductance again the ample water supply plays the decisive role.
+To keep up a high water potential in the leaf and consequently a high stomatal conductance again an ample water supply plays the decisive role.
 But why is a high stomatal conductance so important?

 1.2 The role of stomatal regulation for photosynthesis

 For photosynthesis plants have to take up CO into their tissue.
 The CO enters the plant via the stomata.
-Because the opening of the stomata depends on the water situation in the plant, there is a clear link to the chapter above.
+Because the opening of the stomata depends on the water situation in the plant, there is a clear link to the stomatal conductance.
 Besides the opening of the stomata also the concentration gradient of CO between the outside air and the air inside the stomata plays an important role.
 As we know the ambient CO concentration is rising due to climate change.
-In the moment it is ca. 0.04 % (400 vpm) (Wikipedia, 2022, Carbon dioxide in Earth's atmosphere).
+At the moment it is ca. 0.04 % (400 vpm) (Wikipedia, 2022, Carbon dioxide in Earth's atmosphere).
 To increase the gradient and consequently increase the rate of CO influx, the grower can increase the ambient CO concentration in the greenhouse by adding CO via technical gas or by burning fuel using fired heaters.
 The desired setpoint for this increase depends on a lot of parameters, but values of 800 vpm CO are not unusual.
 Of course, this supply only makes sense during daytime when the photosynthetic apparatus is active.
 The intensity of photosynthesis controls the decline of CO in the stomata, leading to a gradient of CO between inside and outside of the leaf.
 In the end this concentration gradient and the stomata opening width determine the CO supply for photosynthesis.

 Plants are exposed to energy incidence by light and ambient temperature.
 This results in increasing temperatures of the plant surface.
 As long as this increase has positive effects regarding the biochemical processes of the plant metabolism this is a benefit for plant growth.
-To avoid excessive plant surface temperature plants are able to transpire, means they use the physical process of evaporative cooling.
+To avoid excessive plant surface temperature plants are able to transpire, meaning they use the physical process of evaporative cooling.
 The evaporation of water is energy demanding.
 The evaporation of 1 g of water needs the energy of 2.26 kJ (Wikipedia, Enthalpy of vaporization).
 This energy is taken from the surrounding air or tissue leading to a decrease of their temperature.
 So how does this work in plants?

 The extent of the transpiration depends, besides the plant’s internal water situation, on the following climatic conditions: